This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The regulatory provisions of the MAA

-Effects of the implementation of the constitutional amendment
+Effects of the implementation of the Constitutional Amendment

-Nevertheless, since the implementation of this decision, the competition and antitrust environment in Mexico has prospered and both authorities have been acting efficiently, increasing the number of cases and the sophistication of the arguments being discussed.
+Nevertheless, since the implementation of this decision, competition and antitrust environment in Mexico has prospered and both authorities have been acting efficiently, increasing the number of cases and the sophistication of the arguments being discussed.

-AMPs are considered per se illegal, and these consist of contracts, agreements, arrangements or combinations among competing economic agents, which have, as their purpose or effect, any of the following:
+AMPs are considered per se illegal, and consist of contracts, agreements, arrangements or combinations among competing economic agents, which have, as their purpose or effect, any of the following:

 However, demonstrating the existence of AMPs can be an extremely difficult task for COFECE in an investigation.
 To start an investigation, COFECE or the IFT is required to obtain sufficient evidence to generate a probable cause of investigation that triggers the formal process.
 This information can be generated by the authority itself, provided by a complainant or an applicant of the leniency programme, or given by the Executive Branch of the government.

 Owing to the difficulty of obtaining sufficient evidence, Mexican courts have determined that there should be related but conclusive evidence to infer from signs and evidence that an AMP has taken place.
 It follows that sufficient indirect evidence paired with general statements is suitable to determine certain facts or circumstances from the best available information regarding the actions of companies that have entered into agreements to carry out the AMP.